-- The way in which people respond when they discover a fire or hear a fire alarm will determine whether the fire will pose a threat to their safety.
-Prompt and appropriate action by staff will allow them to leave the building unharmed and can also make sure that any fire is brought under control quickly. - Although there are common elements in all fire procedures, the actual procedures used in your building will need to be tailored to that building.
+The way in which people respond when they discover a fire or hear a fire alarm will determine whether the fire will pose a threat to their safety.
+Prompt and appropriate action by staff will allow them to leave the building unharmed and can also make sure that any fire is brought under control quickly.

+Although there are common elements in all fire procedures, the actual procedures used in your building will need to be tailored to that building.

-- When writing your procedures you must also take into account the nature of the activities in the building, as well as the availability of staff to respond to emergencies and to fulfil the roles required by the procedures. - You should display the essential elements of the fire procedure on fire instruction notices and give staff a copy of the procedures as part of their induction training. - You must display fire instruction notices and evacuation routes and assembly points. - You must keep fire doors closed at all times (unless they are doors which automatically close when the alarm is sounded) to prevent the spread of the fire and/or toxic smoke. - Do you know which internal doors should be fire resistant?
-A Fire Risk Assessment undertaken by a suitably accredited fire engineer will inform you which doors must be fire resistant. - How do you make sure fire doors are free of obstructions? - You must keep corridors, landings, stairways and escape routes clear at all times of anything that is likely to cause a fire or accident, or slow down evacuation in an emergency.
-Everyday objects, such as a box of toys left in an escape corridor, can get in the way during an emergency evacuation. - You must follow all legal requirements and safe working practices when storing, using and getting rid of hazardous materials. - You should write a personal emergency evacuation procedure for every person who has a disability, which may affect his or her ability to recognise that an emergency is taking place or to evacuate a building unaided.
+When writing your procedures, you must also take into account the nature of the activities in the building, as well as the availability of staff to respond to emergencies and to fulfil the roles required by the procedures.

+- Think about how you display the essential elements of the fire procedure on fire instruction notices such as evacuation procedures, routes and assembly points? - How do you ensure that staff have a copy of the procedures as part of their induction training? - How do you ensure fire doors are kept fire closed at all times (unless they are doors which automatically close when the alarm is sounded) to prevent the spread of the fire and/or toxic smoke? - Do you know which internal doors should be fire resistant?
+A Fire Risk Assessment undertaken by a suitably accredited fire engineer will inform you which doors must be fire resistant and what remedial actions you may need to complete. - How do you make sure fire doors are free of obstructions? - How do you monitor and keep corridors, landings, stairways and escape routes clear at all times of anything that is likely to cause a fire or accident, or slow down evacuation in an emergency?
+Everyday objects, such as a box of toys left in an escape corridor, can get in the way during an emergency evacuation. - Do you follow all legal requirements and safe working practices when storing, using and getting rid of hazardous materials?

+• Have you ensured that you have a personal emergency evacuation procedure for every person who has a disability, which may affect his or her ability to recognise that an emergency is taking place or to evacuate a building unaided?
 This procedure will be specific to the individual's needs and abilities.